+PLEASE READ: We are transitioning to a new online application system.
+Even if you have applied for a CFA grant before, you are most likely a new user for this system because we are just launching it in May 2020.
+Before you begin, please click here to open a PDF of tips and guidelines for using the new system.
 All applications must be submitted online (hard copies are not accepted).
-You can preview the application, time frame, and eligibility requirements by opening the application links in the boxes below.
-After you review the application process, you can then create a username and password, which will enable you to continue with applying for a grant.
-Please note that Chrome and FireFox are the preferred web browsers for this system.
+When a grant opportunity is accepting applications, you will be able to link to it in the boxes below.
+There, you can preview the application, time frame, and eligibility requirements for any open opportunity.
+After you review the application process, you can log in (or create a username and password), which will enable you to continue applying for a grant.
+Please note that Google Chrome and FireFox are the preferred web browsers for this system.

 Early Childhood Education Grants

-Funding is available to efforts that support business and workforce development, develop recreational amenities, fight blight, and improve transportation options in Cambria and Somerset counties.
+Funding is available for transformative efforts to improve business and workforce development, develop recreational amenities, fight blight, and support community development in Cambria and Somerset counties.

 Projects should demonstrate broad-based collaboration, and those that provide a three-to-one financial match will be prioritized.